Broadcasting and Production Technology (BPT)

 Courses

-This course introduces the field of broadcasting and other electronic media.
-Emphasis is placed on the history, development, and current status of radio, television, and related industries.
-Upon completion, students should be able to demonstrate knowledge of regulations, organizational structure, revenue sources, historical development, and on-going operation of broadcasting and related industries.
+This course introduces media in the United States.
+Emphasis is placed on industry development, media ethics, governmental oversight, technological advancements, revenue models, and audience shifts and trends.
+Upon completion, students should be able to demonstrate knowledge of regulations, organizational structures, revenue sources, historical development, and on-going operation in media related industries.

 BPT 111.
 Broadcast Law & Ethics.
 3.0 Credits.
 Class-3.0.
 Clinical-0.0.
 Lab-0.0.
 Work-0.0